-Quantum spin liquid (QSL) is an intriguing topic that has fascinated condensed mater physicists for decades.
-It is the ground state of certain magnetic systems where frustrations prevent the strongly correlated spins from a better understood magnetically ordered state, but leave them as quantum paramagnetic/disordered states that is featured by long range topological ordering, fractionalized quasiparticles, and gauge excitations \cite {Balents,Knolle,Savary,ZhouY,Broholm}.
+The quantum spin liquid (QSL) is an intriguing state of matter that has fascinated physicists for decades.
+It is the ground state of certain magnetic systems where frustration prevents strongly correlated spins to form a well understood magnetically ordered ground state, but leave them as quantum paramagnetic/disordered states that are featured by long range topological ordering, fractionalized quasiparticles, and gauge excitations \cite {Balents,Knolle,Savary,ZhouY,Broholm}.
 Although appealing, our understanding of QSLs is still in its infancy.
-There is even no consensus whether QSL really exist or not in solid-state materials.
+There is even no consensus whether QSL really exist in solid-state materials.
 Apart from the bond dependent Kitaev proposals \cite{Kitaev}, strong geometric frustration is a prerequisite for QSL host materials.
 Natural candidates are those composed of magnetic ions forming triangle motifs \cite{JPCM}.
-In two dimensions, the most frustrated geometry is the kagom\'{e} lattice \cite{Singh,Norman}, and the spin-1/2 kagom\'{e} Heisenberg antiferromagnet (the KHA model) is believed to hold great promise for a QSL ground state.
-Herbertsmithite ZnCu$_3$(OH)$_6$Cl$_2$, the archetypal realization of such model, has attracted enormous studies in the last decades \cite{PALee, Shores, Helton,Norman,JPCS,HanTH,FuMX,HuangYY,Murayama,Khuntia}.
+In two dimensions, a highly frustrated geometry is the kagom\'{e} lattice \cite{Singh,Norman}, and the spin-1/2 kagom\'{e} Heisenberg antiferromagnet (the KHA model) is believed to hold great promise for implementing a QSL ground state.
+Actually, herbertsmithite ZnCu$_3$(OH)$_6$Cl$_2$ has attracted enormous studies in the last decades as the archetypal realization of such model \cite{PALee,Shores,Helton,Norman,JPCS,HanTH,FuMX,HuangYY,Murayama,Khuntia}.